mtlynch/mtlynch.io/content/notes/cypress-vs-playwright/index.md

 > 2022 one should not start a new project with Cypress.
 Playwright is simply so much better.

 https://news.ycombinator.com/item?id=33049047

+As an experiment, I tried porting PicoShare's 10 end-to-end tests from Cypress to Playwright, and I'm sorry to say that I agree with the Hacker News thread.
+From my experience with it so far, Playwright is better than Cypress in almost every dimension.

+After trying it out for a day, I must say I agree.
+And it pains me to say it, as I have a soft spot for Cypress.

 # What I like about Playwright